 I think shells are gorgeous in their natural finish, but I am really loving how classy these silver leaf necklaces look.
 I may or may not have started walking around the house looking for more things I can silver leaf as soon as I finished these!
 Nothing is safe!

+And it’s time for another round of Repurpose, Reuse, Recycle as well where my friends and I each share a repurposed project.
 I was questioning whether this really qualified as a repurposed, recycled, or reused project at first.
 But then I realized that when you really think about it, I reused a little sea creatures former home as jewelry to make me feel pretty.
 Definitely seems to count to me!

 Be sure to check out my fellow bloggers’ repurposed projects – as always, there are some genius ideas in here.